IBM/code-engine-java-sdk/README_FIRST.md

   - `modules/coverage-reports/pom.xml`:
     - follow the instructions within this file (look for each ">>>")

+  - `service-pom.xml`: this is a template for creating pom.xml files for new modules added to the project, and will be used later when generating the SDK code for your services.
+    - Edit the file and make these changes:
+      - Replace `PARENT-ARTIFACTID` with the parent project's artifactId (e.g. platform-services)
+      - Replace `COMMON-ARTIFACTID` with the common module's artifactId (e.g. platform-services-common)

   - `README.md`:
     - Change the title to reflect your project; leave the version in the title as `0.0.1`
     - Change `[IBM Cloud My Services]` to reflect your project